geo-python/site/source/lessons/L7/plot-anatomy.rst

 --------------------------------

 These common terms may vary a little bit depending on the plotting library that you use.
-These are few typical terms used when doing plotting in Matplotlib.
+These are few typical terms used when doing plotting in Matplotlib, for example.

 - **axis** - Axis of the graph that are typically x, y and z (for 3D plots).
 - **title** - Title of the whole plot.